 After Mark recovered from chemotherapy and lengthy hospital stays, he was able to walk his 7-year-old son, Benjamin, to school and play soccer in the backyard.
 Then came more encouraging news: Because the menin inhibitor had put his leukemia into remission, Mark learned that he qualified for a bone marrow transplant, which could cure his disease.

-While his genetic makeup made it challenging to find a match, Juliet Barker, Director of MSK’s Cord Blood Transplantation Program, found a donor through a public cord blood bank.
+While his genetic makeup made it challenging to find a match, doctors found Mark a donor through a public cord blood bank.
 (These banks contain umbilical cord blood that parents donate after their babies’ births.)

 Cord blood has the advantage that a perfect match between the donor and the patient is not required.
 Mark received his transplant in November 2021 and was discharged from inpatient care in mid-December.